UNINETTSigma2/documentation/software/application_guides/paraview.md

 The first time, you will have to pull the container image, and since these can be quite large it is often better not to use your $HOME but the $USERWORK instead: `cd $USERWORK`

-Also, let's set some variables so there won't be issues while downloading the container:
+Also, let's set some variables so there won't be issues while downloading the container:<br>
 `mkdir -p $USERWORK/.apptainer`<br>
 `export APPTAINER_CACHEDIR=$USERWORK/.apptainer`<br>
 `export APPTAINER_TMPDIR=$USERWORK/.apptainer`<br>